fuse-lang/fuse-lang.github.io/_docs/basics/3-strings.md

 The `ustring` type behaves identically to a normal `string` except for one key difference; `ustring` can hold any Unicode character and store it using `UTF-8` encoding.
 Many languages with support for Unicode have opted-in for `UTF-16` encoding(`C#` and `Java` come to mind).
 The reasoning behind it is that most characters in Unicode will fit in 2 bytes so we will pay less for following each character through the next byte(s).
 Another reason for this may be that Microsoft products use `UTF-16` as their encoding.
 So having a language that also works with `UTF-16` would make it easier to communicate with the Windows APIs.
 But `UTF-8` is more commonly used in the world of Unix-like operating systems and would have less memory impact in embedded devices.

-Unicode string literals start with an `u` but it is completely optional since there is nothing special about a unicode string literal compared to an ASCII one; The only difference is that string literals starting with an `u` will infer their type to be `ustring`(instead of defaulting to `string` type).
+Unicode string literals start with an `u` but it is completely optional since there is nothing special about a Unicode string literal compared to an ASCII one; The only difference is that string literals starting with an `u` will infer their type to be `ustring`(instead of defaulting to `string` type).
 The reason behind this lies in how different string encodings work.
 They are all just a string of bytes and that's why we call them `string`, So using `UTF-8`, `ASCII`, or any other encoding is in how we deal with these bytes and would have no effect on the literal definition itself.

 ```fuse